The 1-Day Divorce Program

 What is the Cost?

+A benefit of the program is the significant cost saving over litigation, often 10-20 times less expensive.
 For property pools < $1M, each party pays a fixed fee of

 Neutral Divorce Coach – $150 per hour plus tax, as required.
 Divorce coaches are certified mental health professionals with special training in Collaborative Divorce.
 They understand family dynamics and know how to support you through the emotional challenges of separation.